PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Importing SkilletBuilder Tools
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+This section will go over how to import skillet repositories to PanHandler.

     Once you have gained access to the PanHandler UI you will want to import the SkilletBuilder_ repository.
 This is done by clicking
     the **PanHandler** drop down menu at the top of the page.
 Then click on **import skillets** and at the bottom of the page you can
     change the repository name and paste the cloned git repository URL in HTPPS or SSH.